omarkammouna/omarkammouna.github.io/_posts/2023-6-16-Setupdockeronwsl2.md

+---
+title : SETUP DOCKER ON WSL2
+---

 ## Install Docker Engine on Ubuntu

 To get started with Docker Engine on Ubuntu, make sure you meet the prerequisites, and then follow the installation steps.